algorythmist/fluid-spring-batch/advanced-spring-batch/README.md

 ### Runtime Parameters

+- How to access parameters in steps
+- How to make jobs rerunnable

 ### Database for testing
 Used to have an In-memory job store which was a pain for configure.
 Now it has been removed and the recommendation is to use an in-memory